lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 #### removeAsset

 The `removeAsset` function MUST be implemented to disassociate an asset from the owner if its restriction type is `TempLock` or `SoftLock`.
 The function transfers the ownership to the `zero address`.
 The `removeAsset` function checks if the `msg.sender` has the `CanRemove` or `isOperator` restriction permission.
-After approval, all `restrictionPermission` entries within the asset's `tokenPermissions` entry must be set to `None`.
+After approval, its `restrictionType` MUST be set to `HardLock` to block further interactions.
 Upon removal, the asset MUST also be removed from the owner account's [LSP5] storage.

 ```solidity
 function removeAsset(uint256 key) external;